 In 2015 we will more than double the number of students we serve by initiating new programs in 10 schools in Bangladesh, in a network of charter schools in the United States, and in the community of Curitiba, Brazil.

 In our ongoing effort to connect the world through music, our direction has been shaped by where we have been and by those who have inspired us along the way.
 With this in mind, we strive to:

-- To be an access point for various forms of aid, including to clean water, electricity, and medical resources
+- Be an access point for various forms of aid, including clean water, electricity, and medical resources

 With a conga in one hand and a calculator in the other, Brian serves as President of the Playing…more